application-research/delta/docs/running-delta-docker.md

 make docker-compose-up
 ```

-### Build and Run the current delta clone using docker-compose
+### Build and run the current delta clone using docker-compose
 Alternatively, you can build and run the current delta clone using docker-compose.
 ```
 make docker-compose-run WALLET_DIR=<walletdir> DESCRIPTION=MY_OWN_DELTA_WITH_A_SPECIFIC_WALLET